Sarvandani/Machine_learning_clustering_Credit_Card_Customer/README.md

 <img src="correlation.png" >

-The histograms of two parameters of dataset are visulized:
+The histograms of two parameters of the dataset have been visualized.

 <img src="balancee.png" >